mghpcc/SciEdge/README.md

-## Podman Containerized Open OnDemand Template
+# Science at the Edge: A Containerized Open OnDemand Portal for instrument access and edge computing

-This is a template for spinning up OOD in a container using OpenID connect for SSO authentication to map to a local user from an email.
-For demo sake, the local user mapping are simplistic but with some additions/tweaks is close to what I use in production for multiple deployments
+This is a template for spinning up OOD in a container using OpenID connect for SSO authentication which maps to a local user from an email.
+For demo sake, the local user mapping are simplistic but with some additions/tweaks is close to what we use in production for multiple deployments

 I have done my best to inline comment in the various custom scripts and config files.
-As a result this readme is more aimed at what you need to do before deployment, the various files one needs to know about for changes/customizations and how to build and start the pod.
+As a result this readme is more aimed at what you need to do before deployment, the various files one needs to know about for changes/customizations and how to build and start the container.
 The container stand-up instructions assume you are working as root and have the root of this git in `$HOME`.

 #### Prerequisits